It is easy to create your own organic fertilizer recipe and make wonderful, rich compost to use in your garden.

 These bins are especially designed for smaller amounts of materials, and are great for home use.

-Leaf mold is another type of organic organic fertilizer recipe very beneficial for use in your vegetable garden.
+Leaf mold is another type of organic fertilizer recipe very beneficial for use in your vegetable garden.

 Again, you can create your own leaf mold, or purchase it already made.

 Leaf mold is made up of decomposed leaves, with no other additives.